ArduPilot/MethodicConfigurator/USERMANUAL.md

 ### 5. Editing Parameters

 - The parameter table presents the parameters in the current intermediate parameter file
-- The first colum is the ArduPilot parameter name used in that row.
+- The first column is the ArduPilot parameter name used in that row.
   - ReadOnly parameters are presented on a *red background*🟥, they should not be present in an intermediate configuration file because under normal conditions they can not be changed
   - Sensor calibration parameters are presented on a *yellow background*🟨, they are vehicle-instance dependent and can NOT be reused between similar vehicles
-- The current parameter value read from your FC is on the `Current Value` column.
+- The current parameter value read from your FC is in the `Current Value` column.
   - Not available parameter values are presented as `N/A` on an *orange background*🟧
   - Parameters that have the default parameter value are presented on a *light blue background* 🟦
 - The new value is the value in the intermediate file and will be written to the flight controller. **You MUST change the value to meet your needs**.
 The provided values in the `example_vehicle` directory are just examples.